Turkey jails two troops for life in first coup bid verdict

 -

-Turkey jails two troops for life in first coup bid verdictBy AFPJanuary 05, 2017Latest : World
+Turkey jails two troops for life in first coup bid verdictJanuary 06, 2017Print : World

 The colonel and major were deployed with the gendarmerie, which was then part of the army, in the northeastern city of Erzurum, the state-run Anadolu news agency said.